Kartik2605/Kartik2605.github.io/_pages/other.md

 * **Cricket** - Have been playing this since my childhood.
 Represented school team at the competitive levels.
 Transitioned from a bowler to an all rounder.

 ## Music: ##

-### Instruments
-I learnt to play the tabla from my school teacher and then later took professional training.
+* **Instruments** - I learnt to play the tabla from my school teacher and then later took professional training.
 I learnt couple of years in hindustani classical style.
 Later during my undergraduate study, started learning ukulele.
 It was first time I started with string instruments.
 I also played cajon at an event.
 I would definitely like to learn a few other instruments like drums and piano sometime.

-### Bands/Artists
-My playlist has genres ranging from pop to classical music.
+* **Bands/Artists** - My playlist has genres ranging from pop to classical music.
 My favorite artists include Ed Sheeran, Charlie Puth, Arjit Singh, Adele, Pritam, Imagine Dragon, Eminem and many more.
 Along with this, I also like theme songs and scores from Hans Zimmer, Brian Tyler ([F1 theme!](https://www.youtube.com/watch?v=8AYy-BcjRXg)).
 I also like listening to Ludwig van Beethoven, John Bach, Anotonio Vivaldi.

 <!-- ### Concerts: